BiaPyX/BiaPy-doc/source/workflows/self_supervision.rst

 Self-supervision
 ----------------

 The idea of this workflow is to pretrain the backbone model by solving a so-called pretext task without labels.
 This way, the model learns a representation that can be later transferred to solve a downstream task in a labeled (but smaller) dataset.
+In BiaPy we adopt two pretext tasks that you will need to choose with **pretext_task** variable below (controlled with ``PROBLEM.SELF_SUPERVISED.PRETEXT_TASK``).
+The pretext tasks implemented in BiaPy are these:

-In BiaPy we adopt the pretext task of recover a worstened version of the input image as in :cite:p:`franco2022deep`.
+* ``crappify``: To recover a worstened version of the input image as in (:cite:p:`franco2022deep`).
+* ``masking``: Random patches of the input image are masked and the network needs to reconstruct the missing pixels (:cite:p:`he2022masked`).

 * **Input:**
     * Image.
 * **Output:**
     * Pretrained model.

-Each input image is used to create a worstened version of it and the model's task is to recover the input image from its worstened version.
-In the figure below an example of the two pair images used in this workflow is depicted:
+In the figure below an example of ``crappify`` pretext task input images are depicted:

 .. list-table::